python/cpython/Doc/library/ttk.rst

 -----------

 Each widget in :mod:`ttk` is assigned a style, which specifies the set of elements making up the widget and how they are arranged, along with dynamic and default settings for element options.
 By default the style name is the same as the widget's class name, but it may be overriden by the widget's style option.
-If you don't know the class name of a widget, use the method :meth:`Misc.winfo_class` (somewidget.winfo_class()).
+If the class name of a widget is unkown, use the method :meth:`Misc.winfo_class` (somewidget.winfo_class()).

 .. seealso::